hemzaz/nvidia-driver-on-clear-linux/HWAccel/README.md

 Required, for HW acceleration to work using NVIDIA driver 470 (or newer series). widget.dmabuf.force-enabled                    true

+Required for newer drivers (560+) with VA-API and Wayland:
+NVD_BACKEND=direct                           environment variable

 Optional, disables AV1 content; ensure false if your GPU lacks AV1 support. media.av1.enabled                              false